junction-express/junction-legal/Terms of Service/WordPress.com/EN-Terms-of-Service.md

 10\.
 Intellectual Property
 --------------------------

 The Agreement doesn’t transfer any Samanvay Web Private Limited or third-party intellectual property to you, and all right, title, and interest in and to such property remains (as between Samanvay Web Private Limited and you) solely with Samanvay Web Private Limited.
-Samanvay Web Private Limited, junction.express, and other trademarks, service marks, graphics, and logos used in connection with our Services may be the trademarks of other third parties.
+Samanvay Web Private Limited, wildfire, junction.express, and other trademarks, service marks, graphics, and logos used in connection with our Services may be the trademarks of other third parties.
 Using our Services doesn’t grant you any right or license to reproduce or otherwise use any Samanvay Web Private Limited or third-party trademarks.

 11\.
 Third-Party Services
 -------------------------